Lung Leg (band): History

 Beth Ditto, known for her work with the band Gossip cites Lung Leg as one of her many musical influences, most recently on BBC radio 6 music's podcast, "Journeys in Sound".

-Jane McKeown was also the drummer for Vesuvius labelmates Dick Johnson (scheduled a release on the Cherry Red compilation series).
+Jane McKeown was also the drummer for Vesuvius labelmates Dick Johnson.
 When Maureen Quinn quit Lung Leg in 1997, they recruited her replacement, Philippa ("Photo Smith") Smith, from Dick Johnson.
 This final lineup re-recorded the album for Southern Records and embarked on their sole tour of the US in 1998 with the Make-Up, and recorded two final singles, "Krayola" (a split 7" with The Make Up) in 1998 and "Maid to Minx" (a new recording of the title track from the debut album) in 1999 backed with Juanita.

 John Peel played tracks from the band's debut single, The Negative Delinquent Autopsy, in 1994 and would play further material from the group until the end of the 90's, including two John Peel Sessions they recorded for his shows between 1995 and 1996 at Maida Vale Studios, London.

 Lung Leg split after a final farewell gig in May 1999; the remixed and partially rerecorded version of their debut album was re-released in 1998 on Southern Records.

 Lung Leg re-formed in 2021 with new members, Simone Antigone (Hair Band), Hando Morice (Water Machine) and Paul Thomson (Franz Ferdinand).
 The Glasgow label, Last Night from Glasgow reissued Maid to Minx in 2022 with additional bonus tracks.

 One of Lung Leg's unique merchandising ideas is branded pants - with 'Lung Leg' printed on the crotch.
 Marc Baines, Glasgow based printmaker and cartoonist (& formerly involved with co-running the Vesuvius Records label) designed the 7” sleeves for ‘Theme Park’ and ‘Right Now Baby’ Examples of these 7” sleeves can be found on permanent exhibit at the Riverside Museum, Glasgow.

 Scottish band Franz Ferdinand recorded a cover version of ‘Maid to Minx’ for BBC Scotland, for Vic Galloway in April 2014 as yet unreleased.
 Interestingly, it was the same studio location in Glasgow, in which Lung Leg recorded a session for Kirsty Wark - with drummer Paul Thompson - a decade later.